cfpb/Metro2/front-end/README.md

 ### Requirements

-- Node.js (at least v18)
+- Node.js (v18+)
 - yarn (berry)
 - pnpm

-The API provided by the Django app must be running to succesfully run the front end.
-There are a couple of ways to do this:
+To run successfully, the front end needs access to the API provided by the Django app.
+There are a couple of ways to accomplish this:

 1. The simplest option is to run the full app with docker-compose as described in the main README (`docker-compose build` and `docker-compose up`).